loveencounterflow/basic-stream-benchmarks-2/README.md

 > **(Bottom)** in terms of
 > items (lines) per second (ips), Readable-Stream performance caves in from ~40,000ips to
 > around 5,000ips with a mere 100 No-Ops more in the pipeline.
 PipeDreams presumably worse as it makes heavy
 > use of composed stream transforms internally.
-Pull-Stream remains essentially uneffected; small,
+Pull-Stream remains essentially unaffected; small,
 > counter-intuitive *increase* of throughput remains unexplained.